adventures-things-to-do-in-bhutan

 blog-images

 At 169 feet tall, the Buddha Dordenma statue in Thimphu is a major Bhutan tourist attraction that actually lives up to the hype.
 This enormous golden Buddha contains 125,000 smaller Buddhas inside it.
-The scale is hard to comprehend until you're standing at its base feeling absolutely minuscule.
+The scale is hard to comprehend until you're standing at its base, feeling absolutely minute.

 What the travel brochures don't mention is the incredible view.
 The statue sits on a hillside overlooking the entire Thimphu valley.
 We went just before sunset and watched the city lights slowly come on as the mountains turned purple.
 Only a handful of other visitors were there, proving that even at the most famous spots, Bhutan never feels overrun.

 Inside the base is a meditation hall that's worth checking out.
-The craftsmanship on the statues and paintings is mind-blowing when you realize each one was hand-made.
+The craftsmanship on the statues and paintings is mind-blowing when you realise each one was hand-made.

 10. Crash with a Local Family and Eat Way Too Much Chili Cheese